Joseph Calasanz: Educational ideas

 Calasanz taught his students to read both in Latin and in the vernacular.
 While maintaining the study of Latin, he was a strong defender of vernacular languages, and had textbooks, including those used for teaching Latin, written in the vernacular.
 In that respect he was more advanced than his contemporaries.

 Calasanz placed great emphasis on the teaching of mathematics.
-Training in mathematics and science was considered very important in his Pious schools, both for pupils and teachers.
+Training in mathematics and science was considered very important in his Pious Schools, both for pupils and teachers.
 But Calasanz's main concern was undoubtedly the moral and Christian education of his students.
 As both priest and educator, he considered education to be the best way of changing society.
-All his writing is imbued with his Christian ideals, and the constitutions and regulations of the Pious schools were based on the same spirit.
+All his writing is imbued with his Christian ideals, and the constitutions and regulations of the Pious Schools were based on the same spirit.
 Calasanz created an ideal image of a Christian teacher and used it to train the teachers who worked with him.

+Calasanz wrote a version of the prayer "The Crown of Twelve Stars," and he established continuous prayer in all his schools.
 Calasanz was the first educator to advocate the preventive method: it is better to anticipate mischievous behaviour than to punish it.
 This method was later developed by John Bosco, the founder of the Salesian schools.
 In terms of discipline, and contrary to the prevailing philosophy of his own and subsequent eras, Calasanz favored the mildest punishment possible.
 While believing that punishment was necessary in certain cases, he always preached moderation, love and kindness as the basis of any discipline.